bansallab/asnr/Networks/Mammalia/bison_dominance_weighted/Readme.md

 Geographical location|Moiese, Montana, USA
 Data collection technique|survey scan
 Interaction type|dominance
+Definition of interaction|Only those aggressive interactions were analyzed that led to an outcome in which the lost and the winner could be categorized unambiguosly
 Edge weight type|frequency
 Total duration of data collection|2 months
-Time resolution of data collection (within a day)|1sec Time span of data collection (within a day)|focal follow/ad libitum **Citation**: Dale F Lott.
+Time resolution of data collection (within a day)|1sec Time span of data collection (within a day)|focal follow/ad libitum Note|
+**Citation**: Dale F Lott.
 Dominance relations and breeding rate <br> in mature male American bison.
 Zeitschrift für <br> Tierpsychologie, 49(4):418-432, 1979.